 April 2002 was our next milestone when 150 came to see "Hope's Call" return to Lexington.
 July 1, 2002 came and Pastor Linda Jo Powers, who was then our Co-Chairperson, was transferred to Beaverton and Pastor Betty Blair assumed the duties at Lexington UMC.
 She, too, was a beacon of light for the Concert Committee.
 From April through September the series attracted an average attendance of 103 persons.
 October 2002 saw us hit our peak when 199 patrons filled the Sanctuary of the Lexington United Methodist Church to see "The Calvarymen Quartet."
 October, 2003 brought new records again when the "Calvarymen Quartet" sang to a record crowd of 233.

 One highlight came when on April 11th 2003 when we hosted our first Nationally known Group.
 Two weeks prior to that date we received an offer to have "The Weatherford's" in Concert on that date.
 The Weatherford's have appeared on many of the Gaither Homecoming Video's.
-After much scrambling, with our committee working as a team, we were able to pull this one off.
+After much scrambling, with our committee working as a team, and with far and wide power outages in the area, we were able to pull this one off.
 The Weatherford's were very pleased with the turnout (120) and Love Offering and mentioned maybe they could come back in 2004.
 And come back they did on September 5, 2004.
 They are beautiful people singing beautiful Christian music.

-Our goal is to feature the finest in Southern Gospel Music and to Promote Christian Unity throughout the Thumb.
+Our goal is to feature the finest in Southern Gospel Music, available, and to Promote Christian Unity throughout the Thumb.
 We had people representing at least 69 different Church's attend our Concert Series during 2002.
-We have had persons from at least 259 different Church's attend our Concert Series since we started keeping track in 2002.
-We recently had the Pastor from Prairie Du Chren, Wisconsin visit us.
+We have had persons from at least 288 different Church's attend our Concert Series since we started keeping track in 2002.
+We had a Pastor from Prairie Du Chren, Wisconsin visit us.
 Even more recently we had a gentleman from Ashland, NE in attendance.
 At our April 2010 Concert we had four (4) young people from Italy drop in.
 They stated they had never heard Southern Gospel Music before and they really enjoyed it.

 All concerts are held at the Lexington United Methodist Church which is located at 5597 S. Main St., In beautiful downtown Lexington, MI. just two blocks south of the light.
-We thank the members of the Lexington United Methodist Church for allowing us to host these concerts for well over eleven years now.
+We thank the members of the Lexington United Methodist Church for allowing us to host these concerts.
+May 2016 started our 16th year at this venue.

 • Last Concert and Upcoming